Insecurity: FCT demolishes hoodlums' hideout around railway corridors - New Telegraph

 Galadima also vowed that the exercise would be sustained with weekly monitoring to ensure that the hoodlums do not reassemble.

-“So far, we have cleared over 300 shanties (temporary structures made of batchers and sacks.
-The work is ongoing, so we will continue till the end,” he said.
+“So far, we have cleared over three hundred shanties (temporary structures made of batchers and sacks.
+The work is ongoing, so we will continue till the end.

+“We had series of consultation with them, because in the spirit of the current administration, we don’t just move in, we to do some engagement and consultation, so that the people would be fully aware.
+And that’s what we have done with the community here